verbosemode/netcliparsers/README.rst

     sw2.example.com GigabitEthernet0/2 GigabitEthernet0/26

-For convenience all functions also exists with a prepended 'parse_'.
+For convenience all functions also exist with a prepended 'parse_'.

 ::